 “I am incapable of a relationship beyond a grade school level.
 I cannot maturely and clearly communicate.
 I am scared sh*tless of being seen for who I really am.
 I avoid confrontation, feeling uncomfortable in any way, and experiencing a response from you that pins me for who I am.
 My avoidance has neutered me of the ability to be courageous and honest.
 I protect/defend my state of denial and avoidance as much as I do my fragile ego.
 These are all more important to me than how my behavior makes you feel.
 I am an emotional pants sh*tter who would rather make you think that there’s something wrong with you than know the truth: that I am an emotionally un-potty trained adult.” – Natasha Adamo

 If you’re truly committed to learning how to get over someone who ghosted you, then cutting off all contact with them is the best way to move on for good.

-This means no texting, no calling, no excuses about why you “need” to talk to them, (you don’t) and no “casually showing up” at places you know they might be.
+This means no texting, no calls, no excuses about why you “need” to talk to them, (you don’t) and no “casually showing up” at places you know they might be.

 Get Support When You Need It

 Learning how to get over someone you love, whether you were ghosted or if it was a standard breakup, definitely takes a serious emotional toll on you.